dawid-szaniawski/bepatient/docs/roadmap.md

 # Future roadmap

-- Add the ability to use custom checkers in `RequestsWaiter` (as a new method of the class).
-- Add `DatabaseExecutor` and `DatabaseChecker`.
+- Add a waiter that handles waiting for a result from an SQL database.